 The Queen of Peace brought millions of tourists who pumped huge sums of money into the local economy.
 But as the state monopoly on power evaporated in 1991, Croat nationalism reasserted itself, often under the leadership of the Franciscans.
 In Medjugorje, the Serbs were quickly driven out by 1991 but the civil war that was raging began to cut into the tourist trade and competition became fierce.
 Tour groups were often waylaid or prevented from reaching their destination.
 Economically, the villagers had in many cases taken out loans to expand their homes in order to house pilgrims.
 Clans kept their rivalries in check as long as the money flowed in from tourists.
 But by 1991 most of the boarding houses were empty except for those owned by the Ostojici clan, which had good outside connections.
 Other clans asked the Ostojici to share their good fortune; the Ostojici declined.

 What can only be described as a blood feud was soon ignited in Medjugorje and the surrounding towns that killed 200 members of the village of 3000 and caused another 600 to flee the region.
-Pilgrims at the Medjugorje Peace Center did not even realize the feud was ongoing although grisly atrocities including mutilations and torture were carried out on a regular between the warring clans in nighttime raids.
+Pilgrims at the Medjugorje Peace Center did not even realize the feud was ongoing although grisly atrocities including mutilations and torture were carried out on a regular basis between the warring clans in nighttime raids.
 Villagers aligned to one or the other of the clans mutilated and tortured each other, elderly people were murdered, homes were burned, and women and children killed.
-Bax notes that the violence as it became more grisly also became more organized.
+Bax notes that violence as it became more organized even as it became more grisly.
 In regards to mutilation, he notes they followed a fixed pattern with more and more parts of bodies being removed as the conflict increased.
 Finally, units of the Croatian Army aligned with another one of the warring clans intervened against the Ostojici; 100 men were rounded up and summarily executed in one of the many ravines in the area.
 Homemade rocket launchers were used to chase out the Ostojici who remained.

 By the end of 1992, Medjugorje was again accessible to tourists.
 Houses were being built and repaired.
 Visitors who noticed the damage done by the violence were lied to and told that Serb aggressors had done the damage to the village.
 The Ostojici property was taken over by their rivals, the remaining Ostojici having fled as refugees to Germany.